groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-epub-files-groupdocs-java-guide/_index.md

     Merger merger = new Merger(sourceFilePath);
 }
 ```
-*Explanation:* The `Merger` constructor takes the path of your EPUB file, which it will use as a starting point for merging operations.
+*Explanation:* The `Merger` constructor points to the first EPUB that will act as the base document.

-### Add Another EPUB File to Merge
+### Step 2: Add additional EPUB files to the merge queue

-**Overview:** This step allows you to add additional EPUB files into the merger object for subsequent merging.

-#### Step 2: Specify Additional Files
-Add another EPUB file by specifying its path and using the `join` method:
 ```java
 public void addEpubFileToMerge(Merger merger) {
     String additionalFilePath = "YOUR_DOCUMENT_DIRECTORY/sample2.epub";
     merger.join(additionalFilePath);
 }
 ```
-*Explanation:* The `join` method appends another file to be merged.
-Ensure your paths are correct to avoid runtime errors.
+*Explanation:* Each call to `join` appends another EPUB.
+You can repeat this step for as many files as required.

-### Merge EPUB Files and Save Result
+### Step 3: Merge all files and save the result

-**Overview:** This final step demonstrates how to save the result of merging multiple EPUB files into a single file.

-#### Step 3: Define Output Path
-Specify where you want to save the resulting merged EPUB:
 ```java
 import java.io.File;